winterstein/SoGive/pages/sector/forsponsorship.md

 - Participants can register, form a team, and create a fund-raising page - all in under a minute, with our easy-to-use mobile-friendly website.
 - Event ticketing transitions seamlessly into the user having a profile and a fund-raising page.
+- Own the page: Set your event branding across all parts of the app.
 - 100% Free!
 Full premium product with no fees.

-- Own the page: Set your event branding across all parts of the app.
+(Contact Us to Begin)

  - Fundraising reporting and analytics
  - Drive engagement and viral marketing with social-media tools for participants.

-(Contact Us to Begin)

- - Cloud-Based Platform
+ - Cloud-Based Platform: No IT work
  - Unlimited Users
  - Security
  - UK Gift-Aid complying with HMRC rules